pat/ruby-event-guides/railscamp/README.md

 A dry (alcohol-free) camp has not yet been run.
 That doesn't mean it shouldn't, but if you make this decision, you should make it _very_ clear on the website and other event notices.
 Discussing this with past organisers is wise.

+Or, you could let everyone bring their own alcohol, and not supply any.
+Again, this would be something to make extra clear in communications, and it'd be wise to add a battleship stop for the bus journey to the venue.

 Some camps in the past have used kegs for beer and cider.
 This has proved to be problematic: you become reliant on equipment you and other attendees might not be familiar with, those who do get trained on the equipment must always be present (and reasonably sober), and it might be harder to offload any unused kegs.

 Approaches to coffee have varied.
 The extremely hardcore will bring their own gear, but usually at least an espresso machine is provided.
 Sometimes a barista is hired to be on-site for Saturday and Sunday (within given hours, or staying on-site if they're particularly keen).

+### Food Delivery

+If you're planning on bringing a lot of food and/or drink to the event (e.g. snacks and drinks), it's worthwhile checking whether supermarket delivery services (Coles, Woolworths, etc) cover the area.
+This can potentially save you a lot of transport hassle (though you'll need to manage leftover supplies yourself).

 ## Transport